damalialutfiani/Quizz-on-codecademy/Handling Missing Data-Lesson 3 Imputation-art 3.md

     Use the IterativeImputer module within sklearn to impute the missing data values.

+    i.
 Use 10 iterations.

+    ii.
 Set random_state to 1.

+    iii.
 Set dfComplete equal to the resulting DataFrame.

 Code :